mirth-lang/mirth/README.md

 ## Issue Reports

 If you find a bug or a paper cut, please use the [GitHub issue tracker](https://github.com/mirth-lang/mirth/issues) to search for an existing issue.
-If you find your issue, please add a comment.
+If you find your issue already, please add a comment so we know it affects you as well.
 If not, please submit a new issue with a descriptive title.
 Please do not use the issue tracker for feature requests.

 ## Contributing